 Some of the other procedures on the MBS are detailed below, however, this is not all of them, there are many other item numbers.

-You should always check the most up to date information via Medicare.
-You can also contact our team at Coco Ruby Plastic Surgery on 1300 264 811 to discuss estimated out of pocket expenses for your specific surgery.
-Our team can also give you information about our payment methods, which make plastic surgery even more accessible, with or without Medicare coverage.
+You should always check the most up-to-date information via Medicare.
+You can also contact our team at Coco Ruby Plastic Surgery on 1300 599 990 to discuss estimated out-of-pocket expenses for your specific surgery.

 MBS Item Numbers for Plastic Surgeons